 With Trello, you can invite any number of people to share the same board, which means everyone will have the same visibility into project status and tasks.
 Users can comment directly on cards, share attachments, @mention other teammates, and, of course, use emojis.
 All users assigned to a particular card, list, or board will receive notifications via email, SMS, or push, based on their preferences.

-JIRA also offers the more “traditional” collaboration features: team member task assignments, notifications, file sharing, etc.
+JIRA also offers the more “traditional” collaboration features right in your issues and boards: team member task assignments, notifications, file sharing, and messaging.

 Agile PM and Features for Dev Teams

 There’s really no contest in this category.
-While Trello excels as a flexible, visual task management platform (Kanban, in a way), it doesn’t offer most of the agile features a traditional software development team would look for — like Scrum and sprint planning, a backlog of user stories, detailed project reporting, issue tracking, and code repositories.
-You might be able to find a way to customize some of the workflows and hierarchies to mimic these features, but it won’t be the same.
+While Trello excels as a flexible, visual Kanban task management platform, it doesn’t offer most of the agile features a traditional software development team would look for — like Scrum and sprint planning, a backlog of user stories, detailed project reporting, issue tracking, and code repositories.
+Although these features aren’t native to Trello, they do have several PowerUps and app integrations that could mimic what you need.